 Short-Term Global Programs

-Summer Programs
+Summer Program

 Summer programs are one credit stand-alone courses during the summer (typically 4 – 5 weeks) often hosted at current Dickinson Centers abroad.

-Globally Integrated Programs
+Globally Integrated Program

-Globally Integrated Courses link the study of a global theme or issue in a semester-long course with the opportunity to build on and deepen understanding of the issues through fieldwork or research at a global center or site.
+Globally Integrated Programs link the study of a global theme or issue in a semester-long course with the opportunity to build on and deepen understanding of the issues through fieldwork or research at a global center or site.
 The travel portion is typically 7 - 14 days and can occur before the semester begins, at the end of the semester, or during spring break.

 Mini-Mosaic